Last updated on June 2nd, 2023 at 08:05 am

 Every child is important for the bright future of the whole world-:

 Child Labor Prohibition Day primarily focuses on the development of children.
 And it protects the right to education and dignified life for children.
 Therefore, it has become important to achieve the Sustainable Development Goals (SDGs) by 2030 as promoted by the United Nations.

 Many organizations, ILOs, etc. are trying to control child labor.
-But all of us should also be responsible and perform our duties to help eliminate child labor.
-It is rightly said that a youth originating from child labor shows his / her ability and self-worth.
+But all of us should also be responsible and perform our duties to help eliminate child labour.
+It is rightly said that a youth originating from child labour shows his / her ability and self-worth.
 There is no doubt that such children will also contribute to the economy.
 And social advancement of the country and the world.
 All children are the future of the country.